 Climatic impact-drivers (CIDs) are physical climate system conditions (e.g., means, events, extremes) that affect an element of society or ecosystems.
 Depending on system tolerance, CIDs and their changes can be detrimental, beneficial, neutral, or a mixture of each across interacting system elements and regions.
 The CIDs are grouped into seven types, which are summarized under the icons in the figure.
 All regions are projected to experience changes in at least 5 CIDs.
-Almost all (96%) are projected to experience changes in at least 10 CIDs and half in at least 15 CIDs.
+Almost all (96%) are projected to experience changes in at least 15 CIDs.
 For many CID changes, there is wide geographical variation, and so each region is projected to experience a specific set of CID changes.
 Each bar in the chart represents a specific geographical set of changes that can be explored in the WGI Interactive Atlas.